jonnyarnold/mockhard/README.md

-# Glue: Contract Testing for JavaScript
+# Mockhard: Contract Testing for JavaScript

-Glue makes mocking more robust by ensuring mocked methods are tested.
+Mockhard makes mocking more robust by ensuring mocked methods are tested.

 ## The Problem